 - Special situations (audit avoidance, extentions, payment plans, and estimated payments)

-Now you could always file for a tax extension via IRS Form 4868.
+If you won’t be ready in time, you can file for a tax extension via IRS Form 4868.
 But that will only delay the issue by six months, and your pile of receipts won’t shrink in the meantime.
 But there’s one piece of consolation in all this: Young adults have tools at their disposal to crunch the numbers that were unheard of just a generation ago.
 While we think of e-filing as commonplace, in 1990 it was brand new, and just 1 in 25 individuals filed 1040s in this way.

 Compare that to the estimated 140 million returns e-filed in 2012—accounting for more than 80 percent of individual and business taxpayers, according to IRS statistics.
 As those numbers keep going up, it makes sense to examine the software tools that can make tax time a bit less of chore, if such a thing is possible.
 Here’s our roundup of software options for the upcoming tax season.

-Free to $74.99, and on most plans you can get a 5 percent bonus on your federal tax return by purchasing an Amazon gift card with it.
+Free, including the first state filing, to $75.99 + $36.99 state filing fee, and on most plans you can get a 5 percent bonus on your federal tax return by purchasing an Amazon gift card with it.

 Pros and Cons